 You've run into people who think they're the smartest people in the room, and you sit around, you laugh at them as they end up speaking.

-Folks, I gotta tell you a little story.
+Folks, I got to tell you a little story.

 I can't mention any names here because I want to protect the guilty and the innocent as well.

-And plus, one of the rules when you when you went to these parties was you never discussed what went on at them.
+And plus, one of the rules when you went to these parties was you never discussed what went on at them.

-And I'm I'm not gonna sit around and violate this.
+And I'm not going to sit around and violate this.

 But the names don't matter.